vladmish1993/laravel/README.md

 https://prnt.sc/9pNrbVswQdzO
 https://prnt.sc/UzQNMBs7HqPR

+Also possible to edit and delete it https://prnt.sc/z7zUvnHqu2m5
 ___

-A factories and DB seeder has been developed to generate users with skills and jobs:
+- A factories and DB seeder has been developed to generate users with skills and jobs:
 php artisan db:seed

-To download the CV, I created a symbolic link to the storage/app/public/profile folder
+- To download the CV, I created a symbolic link to the storage/app/public/profile folder.
+- When job is deleting, related entities (job skills, applications) also deleting.

 Controllers - app/Http/Controllers
 Models - app/Models
 Policies (for protect creating jobs from non-employer users) - app/Policies